nylar357/polycron/README.md

 Running automated tasks requires careful attention to security and stability.
 Polycron adds complexity, so be extra vigilant.

-## In Memory Polymorphism ##
+## In Memory Polymorphism

-              Section 2: Obfuscation Technique 1 - Base64 Encoding
+# Technique 1 - Base64 Encoding

 Base64 is a common encoding scheme that represents binary data as an ASCII string.
 While not a form of encryption, it is highly effective at transforming readable code into a block of text that evades simple keyword-based detection rules.
-For example, a security tool looking for the string "netcat" or "nc -l" will not find it in a Base64-encoded script.
+For example, a security tool looking for the string "netcat" or "nc -l" will not find it in a
+Base64-encoded script.

 The base64 Obfuscation Workflow